Do you create backups of MySQL databases?

 The main MySQL backup we provide is an automatic, daily mysqldump backup as part of our normal backup process.

-You can restore a previous "dump" file using a Web browser (this will delete the current database contents and replace them with the old contents):
+It’s also possible to restore a single MySQL “dump” file using a Web browser (this will delete the current database contents and replace them with the old contents):

 - Login to the database using phpMyAdmin